elvisburrniku/Clientlly-Webpage/replit.md

 ✓ Maintained all existing yellow background styling and sparkle animations ✓ Preserved professional typography and responsive design across all devices

+✓ COMPLETED yellow background for "Let's grow together" section on landing page (July 28, 2025) ✓ Applied bright yellow gradient background (amber-400 to orange-400) to "Let's grow together" collaboration section ✓ Updated all text colors to black for optimal contrast on yellow background ✓ Changed floating sparkle elements from colored icons to white rounded dots with bounce animations ✓ Updated Learn more button styling to black theme for better visibility on yellow background ✓ Enhanced visual consistency with site-wide yellow accent branding strategy

 ✓ COMPLETED comprehensive translation system for entire landing page (July 19, 2025) ✓ Implemented reactive language switching with global state management ✓ Added location detection with automatic country, currency, and timezone detection